 Dr. R. Dana Ono, age 62, is a director of our company and Chairman of the Nominating and Governance Committee.
-Dr. Ono is a co-founder of, and since 2000 has been associated with, the VIMAC Milestone Medica Fund LP, a Boston-based early-stage life sciences fund co-sponsored by VIMAC Ventures LLC and RBC Technology Ventures, Inc. Dr. Ono has 30 years of experience in managing public and private life science companies, including, from 1995 to 2000, serving as President and Chief Executive Officer of IntraImmune Therapies, Inc., which was sold to Abgenix, Inc. in 2000.
+Dr. Ono is currently an Entrepreneur-in-Residence for several universities in the United States.
+He was co-founder of the VIMAC Milestone Medica Fund LP, a Boston-based early-stage life sciences fund which was founded in 2000.
+Dr. Ono has over 30 years of experience in managing public and private life science companies, including, from 1995 to 2000, serving as President and Chief Executive Officer of Intralmmune Therapies, Inc., which was sold to Abgenix, Inc. in 2000.
 Throughout his career, he has been engaged in the strategic planning, product management, technology acquisition, and commercial development of life science start-ups and has been involved in a number of pioneering milestones in biotechnology.
 He has founded several biotech companies in the U.S., including in the areas of drug discovery and development, nutraceuticals and cosmeceuticals.
-He is a founding director of the Massachusetts Biotechnology Council, Inc. and serves on the Board of Trustees of the Marine Biological Laboratory in Woods Hole, Massachusetts.
+He is a founding director of the Massachusetts Biotechnology Council, Inc. and served on the Board of Trustees of the Marine Biological Laboratory in Woods Hole, Massachusetts.
 Dr. Ono is qualified to serve on our Board of Directors because of his medical and business expertise, particularly in the pharmaceutical industry.
 Dr. Ono received his AB in Earth & Planetary Sciences from The Johns Hopkins University and his AM and PhD in Biology from Harvard University, where he also completed a program in business administration.